Sequential Randomization Tests Using e-values: Applications for trial monitoring: Discussion

 \subsection{Operating characteristics}

-Across all five variants, simulations demonstrate proper Type I error control (consistently 2--4\% vs.\ nominal 5\%), confirming the theoretical guarantee from the martingale property.
+Across the simulation-validated variants, simulations demonstrate proper Type I error control, confirming the theoretical guarantee from the martingale property.
 Power varies by variant and scenario: for binary outcomes, approximately 50\% power for early stopping in trials designed with 80\% frequentist power, and 63--66\% in trials designed with 90\% power.
-Continuous and survival variants show similar patterns.
-The multi-state variant achieved 89\% power at $N = 1{,}000$ for the specific transition matrix tested.
-The deaths-only variant (e-RTd) requires approximately $2.5\times$ sample size inflation compared with the frequentist benchmark, the cost of discarding survivor information.
+The event-only variant (e-RTe) trades information for operational simplicity because non-events are not used by the e-process.
+The e-RTc simulations show a wager-policy tradeoff on the Cohen's $d$ scale: a matched parametric design wager can be much more powerful than the agnostic adaptive wager, while misspecification changes both power and Type M error at crossing.

 When early stopping occurs across all variants, it typically happens at approximately 45--56\% of the planned sample size or event count.